aer-i/Light-Frame-Library/README.md

 ⚠️Unfinished⚠️

-You can't even render a single square for now. :]
+You can't even render a single quad for now. :]
 Don't use that because it's terrible.

 Simple C++ libary for window creation, input handling, rendering via Vulkan.